MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode.md

 - Deletes all internal users (and their associated files and Private messages) in the network who aren't mapped to an Office 365 identity in AAD.

-- Disables support for guests in the network, and removes existing guests from the network, along with their associated Private messages and files.
+- Disables support for external users  in the network, and removes existing external users from the network, along with their associated Private messages and files.

 - Disables support for adding an external user to an individual thread.
 External users who were previously added to individual threads will no longer have access.